meshy/framewirc/README.md

   I would really like to document the full API, not just the basics.
-I'd also like to explain my rationale for the design decisions I took, and why I feel that they are an improvement on what is currently available elsewhere.
+I'd also like to explain my rationale for the design decisions I took, and why I feel that they contrast to what is currently available elsewhere.

 [cchardet-home]: https://github.com/PyYoshi/cChardet/
 [cchardet-issue-13]: https://github.com/PyYoshi/cChardet/issues/13